 At Mark Johnson Plumbing in Ruston, LA, we are a certified backflow assembly tester.
 As Water Supply Protection Specialists (WSPS) Tester, we are licensed master plumbers able to test, install and maintain backflow systems.
 Plumbing codes now require backflow devices meet EPA regulatory requirements in order to maintain a certain level of purity in potable water systems.
 For this reason, backflow devices must be tested regularly to ensure they are providing sufficient protection to the public water resources.

-Backflow preventers keep higher pressure fluids, suspended solids or gases from moving into lower pressure resources.
+Backflow preventers keep higher pressure fluids, suspended solids, or gases from moving into lower pressure resources.
 Municipalities go to great effort and expense to keep their potable water sources fresh and clean.
-There are numerous industries responsible for waste materials that we would all agree should never be introduced into these fresh water supplies such as hospitals, funeral homes or chemical plants, just to name a few.
+There are numerous industries responsible for waste materials that we would all agree should never be introduced into these fresh water supplies such as hospitals, funeral homes, or chemical plants, just to name a few.
 The lack of controls in some communities in the United States has resulted in hospitalizations due to explosions that destroyed property and injured people.
 Properly working backflow devices help reduce incidents of backflow and the resulting litigation that ensues when contamination occurs.

 The testing process must be performed by a certified backflow tester.
-We have qualified testers on staff to conduct tests, perform repairs and certify the newly repaired device.
-The test requires temporarily shutting off the water, which can be an issue for any commercial or industrial operations requiring constant water supply.
+We have qualified testers on staff to conduct tests, perform repairs, and certify the newly repaired device.
+The test requires temporarily shutting off the water, which can be an issue for any commercial or industrial operations requiring a constant water supply.

 It is advisable that no one tries to use the water during the testing process as this will alter the pressure in the system.
 As the cross-connection protection must be temporarily removed, there is an increased risk of contamination.
 It requires hooking up test kit hoses following the appropriate device requirements being tested.